 This species is also on the Washington quarantine list (known as the prohibited plants list) and it is prohibited to transport, buy, sell, offer for sale, or to distribute plants or plant parts, seeds in packets, blends or "wildflower mixes" of this species, into or within the state of Washington.

 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Because of the difficulty in distinguishing this plant from more widespread weeds, we recommend contacting the noxious weed program for a positive identification before removing.
-There are currently only a few records of this plant in King County.
-If you do find shiny geranium in King County, please contact us right away.

 Identification (see below for more photos)